haraka/Haraka/docs/CoreConfig.md

   file, it will be truncated to that length.
 We recommend a 6 as a good balance of finding in the logs and not making lines too long.

+* banner_include_uuid

+  This will add the full UUID to the first line of the SMTP greeting banner.

 * early\_talker\_delay

   If clients talk early we *punish* them with a delay of this many milliseconds